sagrawalx/teaching/wi24_math106/syllabus.md

 Assignment deadlines are indicated on the [schedule](index#schedule).
 Late assignments will not be accepted.[^exception]

-[^exception]: The only exception to the "no late assignments" policy is the reflection assignments, all of which have an automatic 48-hour penalty-free grace period.
+[^exception]: The only exception to the "no late assignments" policy is the Reflection Assignments, all of which have an automatic 48-hour penalty-free grace period.
 After that grace period expires, there will be no credit.

 ### Quizzes